Abortion in Costa Rica: Therapeutic abortion

 Therapeutic abortion refers to the termination of a pregnancy for medical reasons aimed at protecting the health or life of the pregnant person.
 This type of abortion is performed when continuing the pregnancy poses a significant risk to the physical or mental well-being of the pregnant individual.

 According to the Center for Reproductive Rights (translated from Spanish), therapeutic abortion is legal according to Article 121 of the Penal Code.
 Although it might be technically allowed, public hospitals, where the majority of Costa Ricans seek medical treatment, generally decline to provide the procedure unless a woman's life is on the line, such as in the situation of an ectopic pregnancy.

 Adequate measures have not been taken to guarantee this right.
 Specifically, there are no specialised protocols or guides that tell health care workers how to proceed with an abortion if the life or physical or mental health of the woman is at risk.
 There are also no effective judicial or administrative mechanisms through which this procedure can be demanded to be performed."

 Carlos Alvarado

 On December 12th 2019, Costa Rica's President Carlos Alvarado issued a technical decree that allowed for therapeutic abortions in the Central American nation, despite opposition from religious and conservative political groups.
 The measure outlined clearer requirements for medical professionals and enabled the first therapeutic abortions to be performed within six months at public hospitals.
 Private clinics were also allowed to perform the procedure.

-Health Minister Daniel Salas said in a statement therapeutic abortions can be performed if three requirements are met:
+Health Minister Daniel Salas said in a statement in 2019 therapeutic abortions could be performed if three requirements were met: